Israel–Serbia relations: Economic relations

 Trade between two countries amounted to $112 million in 2023; Israel's merchandise export to Serbia were about $36 million; Serbian exports were standing at $76 million.
-Israel's export to Serbia includes herbicides and fuel oil, while Serbia's export to Israel includes mainly tobbacco and tires.
+Israel's export to Serbia includes herbicides and fuel oil, while Serbia's export to Israel includes mainly tobacco and tires.

 Israeli companies invested in Serbia largely in the real estate sector.
 AFI Europe which developed several large projects in Belgrade, with a strong emphasis on business parks and office complexes (such as Airport City Belgrade).
 BIG Shopping Centers, on the other hand, focuses on the development and operation of shopping centers and retail parks and is the largest retail real estate company in Serbia, with a portfolio that includes over 270,000 square meters of gross leasable area across four shopping malls and nine retail parks.
 In manufacturing sector, Beit Shemesh Engines (which manufactures and repairs jet engines and jet engine components) has plant in Ada.

 Military cooperation

-Israel and Serbia have significantly ramped up their military cooperation recently.
-Israel is exporting complex military systems and solutions to Serbia, while Serbia's military exports to Israel is primarily large-caliber ammunition.
+Israel and Serbia have significantly ramped up their military cooperation in recent years, with Israel exporting complex military systems and solutions to Serbia and Serbia mostly exporting large calibre munitions to Israel.

-In 2024–2025, Serbia signed two procurement contracts with Israeli defence company, Elbit Systems, worth of $335 million and $1.5 billion, respectively.
-First contract covers PULS multiple rocket launcher systems and Hermes 900 combat and surveillance drones.
-Second contract focused on advanced command and control systems (including intelligence solutions covering all operational levels – spanning from the strategic to the tactical level), electro-optical devices, and night vision.
+In 2024–2025, the Serbian government signed two military procurement contracts with the Israeli defence company Elbit Systems, worth $335 million and $1.5 billion, respectively.
+The first contract was for PULS multiple rocket launchers and Hermes 900 combat and surveillance drones.
+The second contract focused on advanced command and control systems (including intelligence solutions covering all operational levels, spanning from the strategic to the tactical), electro-optical devices, and night vision equipment.